laurencelundblade/QCBOR/README.md

 **Secure coding style** – Uses a construct called UsefulBuf as a discipline for very safe coding and handling of binary data.

-**Small code size** – When optimized for size using the compiler -Os option, 64-bit x86 code is about 4KB in its smallest configuration and when only basic functionality is used.
+**Small code size** – In the smallest configuration the object code is less than 4KB on 64-bit x86 CPUs.
+The design is such that object code for QCBOR APIs not used is not referenced.

 **Clear documented public interface** – The public interface is separated from the implementation.
 It can be put to use without